AuxStudio/react-native-boiler-plate/SETUP_GUIDE.md

 #### react-native-fs

-TODO: not necessary with RN 0.54.
+_NOTE: This package is only necessary for RN versions < 0.54._

 ```
 react-native link react-native-fs